-- There is an asset liability management ("ALM") function in place, both at the group (Group ALCO) and local (MC) level.
+- There are Asset Liabilities Management ("ALM") function in place, both at the group (Group ALCO) and local (MC) level.
 The ALM function involves planning, directing and controlling the flow, level, mix, cost and yield of funds of the bank with a view to achieving the financial goals and controlling financial risks.
 The following are some of the business issues addressed by the UOB Brunei MC: - Product pricing for deposits and loans; - Economic review, overview of money and foreign exchange markets; - Maintain oversight on effectiveness of risk management on structural interest rate and liquidity risk; - Assets and liabilities review. - Liquidity risk limits and trigger are in place.
-These include net cumulative outflow limits ("NCO") in the predefined buckets (overnight, 7 days, one month), liquidity coverage ratio and book size which are continuously monitored on a daily basis. - To promote short-term resilience of a bank's liquidity risk profile, a bank is required to maintain, over a thirty (30)-calendar horizon, an adequate level of unencumbered high-quality liquid assets ("HQLA") that consist of cash or assets that can be converted into cash at little or no loss of value in the private markets, to offset the net cash outflows it could encounter under a liquidity stress scenario, i.e., liquidity coverage ratio.
+These include liquidity coverage ratio and book size which are continuously monitored on a daily basis. - To promote short-term resilience of a bank's liquidity risk profile, a bank is required to maintain, over a thirty (30)-calendar horizon, an adequate level of unencumbered high-quality liquid assets ("HQLA") that consist of cash or assets that can be converted into cash at little or no loss of value in the private markets, to offset the net cash outflows it could encounter under a liquidity stress scenario, i.e., liquidity coverage ratio.
 At a minimum, the stock of liquid assets should enable the bank to withstand liquidity shocks that last thirty (30) calendar days, which would give time for corrective actions to be taken by the bank management and / or the Regulator. - To promote long-term resilience against liquidity risk, a bank is required to maintain a stable funding profile in relation to the composition of its assets and off-balance sheet activities, i.e., net stable funding ratio.
 Complementing the LCR, the NSFR seeks to limit overreliance on short-term wholesale funding and promoting enhanced assessment of funding risk across all on- and off- balance sheet accounts.